alan-dx/onetask/README.md

 OneTask is a web application for task management that was developed using React JS (FrontEnd) and NodeJS (BackEnd), also uses MongoDB for data storage.
 This application was developed on a non-profit basis, its only purpose was to learn the tools used in its development.

+If you gonna clone this application:

+  - You need to create a MD5 Hash and add on server/src/config/auth.json